Skip to content

 Key Configuration Points

-• Configure multi-cloud connectors for AWS and GCP AI services (if applicable)
+• Configure multi-cloud connectors for AWS Bedrock and GCP Vertex AI (Vertex AI support reached GA November 2025) where applicable

 Zone-Specific Requirements